 Except for the most advanced scientific thinkers such as Nassim Haramein, common thinking suggests that in the absence of scientific proof it’s not worth the time discussing.
 If it can not be put in a box with a label then we’re not interested.

-The game I play is an interesting one, it’s imagination in a tight straight jacket – Richard Feynman; Theoretical Physicist
+The game I play is an interesting one, it’s imagination in a tight straitjacket – Richard Feynman; Theoretical Physicist

 To me, although the current system of measurement and verification is actually moving in the right direction, it has a large portion missing.

-Our reality consists of things that cannot be broken down into individual bits of information and explained in a linear mechanical fashion, so at some point we will need to bridge the gap.
+Our reality consists of things that cannot be broken down into individual bits.
+It cannot be explained in a linear mechanical fashion, so at some point we will need to bridge the gap.

 World & Personal Challenges

-The illusion of time is akin to the old world idea that the earth is flat, and we seem to be completely ruled by the concept.
-To expect to solve world issues by means of traditional closed minded linear thought is shortsighted and merely reproduces the same problems over and over again.
+The concept of time is akin to the old world idea that the earth is flat, and we seem completely ruled by it.
+To expect to solve world issues by means of this linear thought is shortsighted at best.
+It merely reproduces the same problems over and over again.

 Scientific research is the accepted modern leader of thought in the world, and that’s a good thing.
-However, it needs to adopt a wider and deeper acceptance of the link between mind and matter if it is to influence significant change towards better in the world.
+However, it needs to adopt a wider and deeper acceptance of the link between mind and matter.
+That is if it is to influence significant change towards a better world.

 At a micro level, at the level you and I function at, we need to stop putting of living.
 Stop racing around trying to get ahead, chasing our own tails.

 The things we make important are really not.
 We spend the best years of our lives slaves to the clock, to employers to organisations and institutions.